 What happens next?

-It’s best to register as soon as possible to avoid financial penalties.
+If you were required to register and have not, best do so as soon as possible to avoid financial penalties.
 If you need any assistance, please get in touch with one of our accountants.

 Need further advice on any of the topics being discussed?
 Get in touch and see how we can help.